Mexican Recipes for Easter

 - 1 ripe cantaloupe or honeydew peeled, seeded and diced

 - 1/2 cup sugar

 - Scoop out and mash the melon by hand.

 - Place melon pulp in a pitcher and add the water and the sugar.

 - Stir vigorously until sugar is dissolved.

-You can probably use any ripe melon in this recipe, such as honey dew, muskmelon, or even red or yellow watermelon.
+You can probably use any ripe melon in this recipe, such as muskmelon or even red or yellow watermelon.